cosmicBboy/cosmicBboy.github.io/_posts/2017-12-31-a-humans-guide-to-algorithmic-bias.md

    the neighorhoods with the highest chance of future crime so that I can:
    - `action`: implement a stop-and-frisk policy and increase police presence in those areas.
-   - `action`: increase funding and support for recidivism-prevention programs.
+   - `action`: increase funding and support for employment-based recidivism prevention programs.
 1. Look at this image of a face and tell me if he's gay or not so that I can:
    - `action`: identify likely candidates to send to "conversion therapy".
    - `action`: send him relevant information about sexual health.